OpenVidu/openvidu.io-docs/docs/components/openvidu-call.md

 The authentication system for this dashboard is based on a single user with a fixed password.
 The default password is represented by variable `CALL_ADMIN_SECRET`.

+This admin dashboard will be public in [http://localhost:4200/admin](http://localhost:4200/admin).

 #### **openvidu-call-front**

 A simple Angular app built with [openvidu-angular](api/openvidu-angular/) library allowing us to develop a powerful videconference frontend.
 See code [here](https://github.com/OpenVidu/openvidu-call/tree/master/openvidu-call-front).